 combo of a ziplock bag and some waste of plastic.
 In this case, the waste of plastic is a clown mask - specifically, one of five clown masks.

 Yes, following the same wonderfully annoying business plan that got us three Batmen and nine Catwomen, there are five randomly packed clown masks, each with unique molds.
 It's not just one mask painted five different ways, and one of them actually matches the one the figure's wearing: guess that's Mattel's way of throwing us a bone.
 All five masks are movie-accurate, which is nice.
 Oh, and just a heads-up?
-Once people start seeing the movie, expect the "frowny" face to be the most in-demand.
+Once people start seeing the movie, expect the "frowny" face ("E," in our collage up there) to be the most in-demand.
 Shop wisely.